 You are the face of your university in your community so let them know about the good things that you are doing in its name!
 If you’ve built some relationships with the media, contact them when you have an interesting story or event that may be newsworthy.
 You can also find reporter’s information through their news outlet’s website or the reporter’s own social media.

 Press release writing is also a skill may you want to brush up on so you can notify many members of the media about your club’s good deeds.

 Get the Who, What, When, Where, Why and How

-Before you start typing, I recommend gathering the details of your news item.
+Before you start typing, gather the details of your news item.
 You’ll want to make sure the press’ basic questions can be answered by just what they have here.
 Why?
 Because the journalist may not reach out for more details.
-He or she may simply use what you’ve provided for their story.
+He or she may use only what you’ve provided.
 Always include facts, names and details.
 Leave opinions and flowery prose out.

 Put the Content in the Correct Press Release Format